How much of the retail price do the weavers receive?

 What does Among Equals do with the profit from each bag?

-Among Equals is a social enterprise (see definition below) whose aim is to trade with communities to help engage a wider market for their product.
+Among Equals is a social enterprise charity (see definition below) whose aim is to trade with communities to help engage a wider market for their product.
 We run via a profit-for-purpose model.

 As with all enterprises there are costs for running the business.
 They include, but are not limited to: